 Here is a summary of the main conclusions of this blog.

-- Government debt-issuance is a monetary policy consideration rather than being intrinsic to fiscal policy; and
+- Government debt-issuance in the context of open-market operations is a monetary policy consideration rather than being intrinsic to fiscal policy; and

-- A budget surplus describes from an accounting perspective what the government had done not what it has received.
+- A fiscal surplus describes from an accounting perspective what the government had done not what it has received.

 In short, we should reject any notion that the emerging federal deficits are damaging and will indebt the future generations.
 The government has chosen to maintain a positive short-term interest rate and that requires the issuance of debt if there are downward pressures on that rate emerging from the cash system.
 In the next blog in this series Deficits 101 Part 4 I will argue why short-term interest rates should be kept at or around zero, as they are in Japan and the US at present.